IQAIcom/near-intent-swap-agent/README.md

-# 🔄 NEAR Intent Swap Agent
+# 🔄 NEAR intents Agent

 A CLI agent for intent-driven token swaps on the NEAR blockchain using Intents powered by 1click api, built with [`@iqai/adk`](https://github.com/IQAICOM/adk-ts).
 This project enables safe, automated, and user-friendly NEAR token swaps using natural language prompts.